 Even larger dogs will stand to suffer if they eat as much as an entire onion, so keep a close eye on your pet if they’re nosy on what you’ve brought home from your grocery shopping.

-Make sure to also scrutinise the ingredients of other things you’re contemplating giving your pet, especially prepackaged foods.
-Onions are put into far more of our own meals than you might otherwise realise.
+Make sure to also scrutinize the ingredients of other things you’re contemplating giving your pet, especially prepackaged foods.
+Onions are put into far more of our own meals than you might otherwise realize.

 Dangers of onions for dogs

-The toxic elements in onions cover every part of the plant and the vegetable itself, and that means there is no safe part of this foodstuff that your dog is able to eat.
+The toxic elements in onions cover every part of the plant and the vegetable itself, and that means there is no safe part of this foodstuff that your dog can eat.

 The toxic reaction dogs get from onions is especially nasty, because it attacks their bloodstream directly – more specifically, their red blood cells.